FoCo Cafe Holds Pay It Forward Holiday Treat Packs Fundraiser

 - Decorated Sugar Cookies

-Pick-up for the holiday treat packs will take place from Tuesday, December 22 to Wednesday, December 23 from 12 pm to 2 pm.
+Pick-up for the holiday treat packs will occur from Tuesday, December 22 to Wednesday, December 23, from 12 pm to 2 pm.
 Those coming to pick up the treat packs can contact michelle@fococafe.org to let FoCo Cafe know when they would like to make their pick up as pre-order is required.

-For more information regarding the Pay it Forward Holiday Treat Packs, including to purchase orders, visit: conta.cc/3agEx1L
+For more information regarding the Pay it Forward Holiday Treat Packs, including purchase orders, visit conta.cc/3agEx1L

 Northern Colorado LiveMarket